Who are we?

-The UKuG holds your name, callsign (if applicable), and relevant contact details for the purposes of administering membership and related UKuG services including publications, technical support and awards/contests.
+The UKuG holds your name, callsign (if applicable), and relevant contact details for the purposes of administering membership and related UKuG services including publications, technical support, events and awards/contests.
 In delivering these services UKuG may use volunteers and third party services/platforms (such as PayPal, Groups.io etc) for which we use best practice on a reasonable endeavours basis

 Where is it held?

 Our primary website (www.microwavers.org) and membership database systems are based in the UK and we will make every effort to keep your data inside the UK.
 However we also make use of 3rd party platforms/services such as Groups.io, PayPal, Twitter, Youtube etc where we have no direct control of their location.
 By accepting this membership policy you give us consent to store/process data in the UK as well as via such 3rd parties where necessary.